-Au Gratin Potatoes are a stunning side dish that deserve a spot on your holiday lineup!
+Au Gratin Potatoes are a stunning side dish that always earns a spot on my holiday lineup!
 Thinly sliced potatoes and onions baked in a rich, creamy sauce with a delicious cheesy crust will have the whole family smitten.
+I mean…just take a look at that sauce.

-This au gratin potatoes recipe uses simple household ingredients and will go from kitchen to table in just a few easy steps!
+This potatoes au gratin recipe uses simple household ingredients and will go from kitchen to table in just a few easy steps!
+If there’s one recipe that I am guaranteed to be making every holiday; Thanksgiving, Christmas, and Easter, it’s this one.

 - Potatoes: We use Yukon gold potatoes in this recipe.
-They hold their shape wonderfully and don’t need to be peeled, making prep time a breeze.
+They hold their shape wonderfully and don’t require peeling, making prep time a breeze.

 - Butter: Unsalted butter is best to avoid a salty taste.
 However, salted butter may be used if preferred.